axelerant/testimonials-widget/readme.txt

 add_filter( 'testimonials_widget_defaults', 'my_testimonials_widget_defaults' );
 `

+= 39.
+How do I style the custom widget text? =
+In your theme's `styles.css` file use the CSS class `.testimonialswidget_widget_text` to style the custom widget text.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.